area9innovation/flow9/tools/dsl/readme.md

 	nil, cons, head, tail
 	brace (keeps last value)

-TODO:
-- lambda should support closures and recursion

 ## Blueprints for compilers

 The `makeCompiler` call can prepare a compiler, which compiles a language to